 British Open at a glance

-CARNOUSTIE, Scotland (AP) — A brief look at the final round Sunday at the British Open:
+ST. ANDREWS, Scotland (AP) — A brief look at the final round Sunday of the British Open at St. Andrews:

 VICTOR: Cameron Smith closed with an 8-under 64 for a one-shot victory and his first major.

 SPOILS: Smith won $2.5 million, the silver claret jug, a gold medal, an exemption to the British Open through 2053 (at age 60), and typically five-year exemptions into the Masters, the PGA Championship and the U.S. Open.

 SILVER MEDAL: Cameron Young (65) made a 15-foot eagle on the last hole to finish second.

 PURPLE HEART: Rory McIlroy was trying to end eight years without a major.
 Tied for the lead with Viktor Hovland to start the final round, he hit every green in regulation and two-putted every hole.
 He made two birdies for a 70 and finished third.

 RECORD BOOKS: Smith finished at 20-under 268 for the lowest score ever in a British Open at St. Andrews.
 It matched the lowest score to par in any major championship.

 SHOT OF THE DAY: Smith was 90 feet away from the hole on the par-5 14th when he used his putter to roll it up a huge mound and let it feed down to tap-in range for his fifth consecutive birdie and the first time he was in the lead.